Aliases for TOP3B Gene

 GeneCards Summary for TOP3B Gene

 TOP3B (Topoisomerase (DNA) III Beta) is a Protein Coding gene.
 Diseases associated with TOP3B include Chromosome 22Q11.2 Duplication Syndrome and Chromosome 22Q11.2 Deletion Syndrome, Distal.
-Among its related pathways are Resolution of D-loop Structures through Holliday Junction Intermediates and Fanconi anemia pathway and Homologous recombination.
+Among its related pathways are Resolution of D-loop Structures through Holliday Junction Intermediates and Fanconi anemia pathway.
 GO annotations related to this gene include poly(A) RNA binding and DNA topoisomerase activity.
 An important paralog of this gene is TOP3A.